phenixace/labeltxt_cn/README.md

 ## usage

-run "python labeltxt.py"
+1.run "python labeltxt.py"

-choose your source-directory and save-directory window would init and show all your txt files and their according ner initial label in the directory by name sequence
+2.choose your source-directory and save-directory

+3.window would init and show all your txt files and their according ner initial label in the directory by name sequence

-press "保存"(save) button to save labeled txt file press "上一个"(last)/"下一个"(next) to change previous file shown on the screen
+4.press "保存"(save) button to save labeled txt file 5.press "上一个"(last)/"下一个"(next) to change previous file shown on the screen

+## future version
+I plan to add emotion label function in future versions